BUCANL/SDC-VISED-MARKS/_episodes/01-vised.md

     ![Visually Edit Option Window]({{ page.root }}/fig/viseditscrollplot.png "Visually Edit Option Window")

 4. If there was an ICA performed on the file, you have the option of viewing the component scroll plot in addition to the EEG scroll plot, which displays each component as a waveform rather than each channel.
 This option can be selected using the drop-down menu in the top right of the window.
-Once you have selected the type of scroll plot, click `| Ok |` to display the scroll plot:
+Once you have selected the type of scroll plot, click `| Ok |` to display the scroll plot.

+> ## Note
+> If you are a Mac user, you may need to set a value for the `Y axis spacing` field to avoid an error.
+Usually, a value between 50 and 100 is a reasonable scale for EEG and between 4 and 20 is reasonable for ICA.
+>
+> {: .source}
+{: .callout}

 ## Editing Marks Visually